drone/docs.drone.io/buildscript.markdown

 The following limits are placed upon all builds:

-* a build cannot exceed 15 minutes
+* a build cannot exceed 15 minutes (free tier only)
 * a build cannot notify > 5 email recipients
 * a build cannot archive > 5 files
 * archived files cannot exceed 10 MB